amit-upadhyay-IT/MyDummyServer/README.md

-# This repo contains few json file which can we using to implement REST API
+# This repo contains few json file which can be used to implement REST API's

 EnjoY :)